deficollective/defiscan/src/content/blog/layerzero-centralization-poc.md

 We analysed the DVN settings of OApps/OFTs built on Ethereum Mainnet that where set in past 6 months.

-What we found is that 43% of the contracts using LayerZero have setup only one DVN, this marks ultimate dependency to just one DVN.
-In most cases this is the LayerZero Labs DVN.
+What we found is that 43% of the contracts using LayerZero have setup only one DVN (Fig 1.), this marks ultimate dependency to just one DVN.
+In most cases this is the LayerZero Labs DVN (Fig 2).
 In contrast 57% have chosen to reduce dependency to single DVNs by configure two different DVNs (48%) or some have three DVNs configured (9%).

 We did not found much diversity in the configurations, each OApp in our analysis had the same DVNs configured for incoming connections for each setup peer.

+Fig 1.
 ![DVN Count Distribution](../protocols/diagrams/ethereum_dvn_count_dist.png)

+Fig 2.
 ![DVNs as configured as sole DVN](../protocols/diagrams/ethereum_single_dvn.png)

 ## Shared vs isolated security